 Happy Birthday to Queen Mathilde of Belgium, who turns 44 today.
 The daughter of Belgian and Polish Nobility, Mathilde married Prince Philippe, Duke of Brabant (then heir to the Belgian throne) in 1999.
 The couple have four children, and succeeded to the Belgian Throne in 2014, after the abdication of her father-in-law, King Albert II.
 Queen Mathilde carries out official duties, representing Belgium at home and abroad, and is patron to many charities and organisations.
 In honour of her birthday today, we will feature the Belgian Royal Tiaras.

-The Nine Provinces Tiara is the grandest Tiara Queen Mathilde has worn.
+The Nine Provinces Tiara is the grandest Tiara at Queen Mathilde’s disposal.
 It is composed on a meander bandeau base topped with eleven large diamonds representing the nine provinces of Belgium and its former colony of Congo.
 The diamonds are topped with arches.
 Made for Princess Astrid of Sweden when she married Crown Prince Leopold of Belgium in 1926, the tiara became one of her most worn Tiaras, worn to Royal events during her unfortunately short tenure as Queen of Belgium until her death in a car crash in 1935.
 The bandeau base was worn by Princess Lilian, the second wife of King Leopold, but the full version remained unworn until Fabiola de Mora y Aragó wore it when she married King Baudouin, eldest son of Astrid and Leopold, in 1960.
 The Nine Provinces tiara has been passed from Queen to Queen, in 1993 it was passed down to Queen Paola, who also wore it as a choker, and in 2013, it was given to Queen Mathilde.
 She wore the bandeau base for her first official Portrait as Queen, and the full Tiara at the 75th Birthday celebrations of Queen Margrethe of Denmark.
-Queen Mathilde wore both configurations last year.

-Made by Hennel & Sons in 1912, this tiara is composed of a diamond laurel wreath, which can also be worn as a necklace.
-It was a wedding gift to then Princess Mathilde in 1999 from members of the Belgian Nobility.
-It was her only tiara when Crown Princess, and since then has been worn as a necklace twice and as a tiara one.
+Made by Hennel & Sons in 1912, this diamond laurel wreath tiara can also be worn as a necklace.
+It was a wedding gift to then Princess Mathilde in 1999 from members of the Belgian Nobility, and was her only tiara when Crown Princess, though has been rarely worn since becoming Queen.

 A wedding gift to Queen Fabiola by people from Belgian industry, the tiara was made by Belgian jeweller Wolfers as a necklace convertible to a Tiara.
-It was worn by Queen Fabiola throughout her tenure, but remained unworn until Queen Mathilde wore it on a State Visit to Poland in 2015.
-Since then, she has worn it at King Carl XVI Gustaf’s 70th Birthday and on the Belgian State Visit to Japan.
+Worn by Queen Fabiola throughout her tenure as Queen Consort, it remained unworn until Queen Mathilde wore it on a State Visit to Poland in 2015.
+It has become a favourite piece, suitable for Black Tie banquets, and has also been worn as a necklace.

 Given as a wedding gift to Doña Fabiola de Mora y Aragón, from then Spanish Dictator Generalissimo Franco, the Spanish Wedding Gift Tiara can be worn in two different configurations and as a necklace.
 It has interchangeable emerald, ruby, and aquamarine centres.
 Queen Fabiola’s grandest Tiara, it worn throughout her tenure as Queen and also in her widowhood.
 The Tiara is thought to have passed to King Philippe and Queen Mathilde, but remains unworn.
 Many think Queen Mathilde is waiting for an appropriately grand event to made the debut.